 - Sunk costs – generally, costs that have already been incurred at the date of the loss cannot be claimed in addition to lost future profits.
 This is because profits can only be generated if the factory that will be used to generate them already exists, and so it would be double-counting to claim for both loss of profits and the cost of building the factory.

 - Overhead recovery rates – an issue that often arises is the definition of what exactly is a cost.
 For example, the cost of employees may be measured as the amount actually paid to them (including overtime, pension, etc.) divided by the number of hours they work, or as the hourly ‘charge-out rate’ (which may be equal to direct salary cost multiplied by a factor of 3 or 4, to take account of the general and administrative and other fixed cost overheads of the company) or the rate that is charged by a service company in the group.

 - Management time – again, the principles here may vary between jurisdictions, but generally the rule is that one can only claim damages for lost management time if the claimant can demonstrate that this management time would otherwise have been spent on generating profits on other projects.
 This is because management time is a fixed cost that would have been incurred whether or not the event causing the loss had occurred.

-The chapter on ‘Valuing Damages for Breach of Contract’ in this publication discusses the valuation of damages for breach of contract in greater detail.
+Chapter 11 on assessing damages for breach of contract discusses the valuation of damages for breach of contract in greater detail.

 Basic principles of damages – valuation